Cursor vs Pieces

 About Pieces

-Pieces is an AI-powered productivity tool for developers that acts as an on-device, contextual long-term memory to capture, enrich, and reuse useful materials across their entire workflow.
+Pieces is an AI-enabled productivity tool for developers that acts as an on-device, contextual long-term memory and AI copilot.

-Pieces is a desktop AI application designed to supercharge developer efficiency by functioning as a persistent, contextual second brain.
-It features an OS-level Long-Term Memory (LTM-2) engine that automatically captures work context from browsers, IDEs, and collaboration tools, making it queryable in natural language.
-The tool includes a contextual AI copilot (Pieces Copilot) and an AI-enriched snippet management system (Pieces Drive), integrating with various developer tools through native plugins and the Model Context Protocol (MCP).
+Pieces is a desktop AI application for developers that functions as a persistent, contextual second brain.
+Its LTM-2 (Long-Term Memory) engine silently captures workflow context across IDEs, browsers, and terminals, making it queryable in natural language.
+It includes an AI copilot, an AI-enriched snippet management system (Pieces Drive), and integrates with various tools and LLMs to enhance developer efficiency and privacy through on-device processing.

 Cursor takes the edge